rohith0510/M1_Projectgoal_Snake_and_Ladder_Game/1_Requirements/README.md

 Features

+     Strength

-     .Player position is represented on board and update for every move.
+      Player position is represented on board and update for every move.

-     .Ladders and Snake trapes are arranged among the board.
+      Ladders and Snake trapes are arranged among the board.

-     .Multi players can be played.
+      A random Dice number will be generated in the range of 1-6.

       It will generates the random dice number from (1 to 6).